Joel-Yedra/Alcoholimetro/README.md

 # 🥃 Arduino Breathalyzer

-This project consists of a homemade breathalyzer developed using Arduino.
-The system uses a gas sensor (such as the MQ-3) to detect the presence of alcohol in a person’s breath.
+This project is a low-cost breathalyzer built using Arduino.
+It uses a gas sensor like the MQ-3 to detect the presence of alcohol in human breath.
+It’s designed as an educational and experimental tool to learn about sensors and raise awareness about alcohol consumption.

 ---